Sharu95/msc-thesis/README.md

 # MSc thesis, Autumn 2019
 This repository contains the work of my MSc thesis, a project that spanned over a year, working on a comparative study of CNN and LSTM.
-The source code is to be published after cleaning the code base.
+The codebase is not refactored yet and will be done soon.

+## Code
+The codebase is not refactored and cleaned yet.
+To run, execute the `run.py`-script.
+Make sure there is a data folder and corresponding data-files resides in this folder.

 ## What
 The thesis focus on time-series classification with uni-dimensional CNNs, in